lvl-up/page_magic/README.md

 ## Dynamic Selectors
 In some cases you wont be able to specify the selector for an element until runtime.
 PageMagic allows you to handle such situations with support for dynamic selectors.
-In the case of our Github example it would be nice to select a particular result by supplying the owners organisation name at runtime.
+In the case of our Github example it would be nice to select a particular result by supplying the owners organisation name.

 ```ruby
 class ResultsPage